 PR coverage makes an additional impact on your practice by working with journalists on creating consumer-friendly content.
 An online article that features a dermatologist is likely to be picked up by another outlet, continuing circulation and getting viewed by millions of readers.
 Most reporters and journalists who quote dermatologists are happy to provide a hyperlink to your website in the article, directing potential patients to your site.
 The more online media coverage a dermatologist has, the likelihood of SEO bumping your name to the top is higher.
 Also, online media coverage is shareable via Twitter, Instagram, and Facebook.
 When a prospective patient Googles your practice and sees dozens of top tier media placements featuring you, they are likely convinced that you are the dermatologist of choice before ever setting foot in your office.

 5. Ability to Use Media Coverage In Ongoing Marketing of Your Practice

 In today’s world, more and more readers can distinguish paid versus “earned media,” especially in the medical field.
-Consumers are more likely to trust the dermatologist quoted in an article or seen on a trusted TV news outlet than the one they saw in an ad.
+Consumers are more likely to trust the derm being interviewed on a trusted news outlet than one they saw in an ad.
 Now that magazines and newspapers have moved to digital distribution, articles stay online and populate in Google searches.
-As a dermatologist, you can use all of your press coverage to market your practice on your website or social media.
+You can use all of your press coverage to market your practice on your website or social media.
 Consumers are more inclined to choose you, the dermatologist with more media coverage.
-This media coverage can be displayed on your website, in a portfolio in your waiting room, used in materials you distribute to patients and announced through e-mails to your patient base.
+Media coverage can be displayed on your website, waiting room portfolio, and announced through e-mails to your patient base.